George Washington’s Friend

 In the letter, Washington told Sally that not all the glories of the Revolution, not even the splendors of the Presidency, had “been able to eradicate from my mind those happy moments, the happiest of my life, which I have enjoyed in your company.”

 Because evidence of an affair between Sally Fairfax and George Washington is slim, there are skeptics who doubt the story.
 Yet the letters prove that a strong relationship between the two most surely existed.
-Many of the details of their relationship remain in doubt since Martha burned all their correspondence after Washington's death.
+Many of the details of their relationship remain in doubt since Martha burned all all of their correspondence after Washington’s death on December 14, 1799.

 Sally Cary Fairfax lived alone until her death in 1811.